 The University of Texas at Austin recognizes that some students with ADHD face a range of challenges that affect their progress toward their academic and personal goals.
 The UT agencies listed below offer a wide range of services that address these needs.

-Mission: Based on the philosophy that all students should be assured equal access and opportunity, Services for Students with Disabilities works to eliminate physical, instructional, and attitudinal barriers by providing reasonable accommodations and fostering awareness within the University community.
+Mission: Based on the philosophy that all students should be assured equal access and opportunity, Disability and Access (D&A) works to eliminate physical, instructional, and attitudinal barriers by providing reasonable accommodations and fostering awareness within the University community.

 SSD offers the following services:

 - Review documentation to determine eligibility for accommodations